-Chuck Freilich was a deputy national security adviser in Israel.
-He is now a senior fellow at Harvard's Kennedy School of Government and an adjunct professor of international relations at Harvard, NYU and the Interdisciplinary Center in Israel.
+Chuck Freilich was a deputy national security adviser in Israel and a long-time senior fellow at Harvard's Kennedy School of Government.
+He now teaches political science at NYU, Columbia and Tel Aviv universities.

-Prof. Freilich is the author of “Zion’s Dilemmas: How Israel Makes National Security Policy”, (Cornell Press, 2012) and Israeli National Security: A New Strategy for an Era of Change (Oxford 2017).
-He is also co-authoring a book on Israel and the Cyber Threat: How the Startup Nation Became a Global Cyber Power (forthcoming 2020).
+Professor Freilich is the author of “Zion’s Dilemmas: How Israel Makes National Security Policy”, (Cornell Press, 2012); Israeli National Security: A New Strategy for an Era of Change (Oxford 2018); and Israel and the Cyber Threat: How the Startup Nation Became a Global Cyber Power (forthcoming 2020).

-Prof. Freilich was a Senior Analyst at the Israel Ministry of Defense, policy adviser to a cabinet minister, delegate at the Israeli Mission to the UN and executive director of two non-profits.
+Professor Freilich was a Senior Analyst at the Israel Ministry of Defense, policy adviser to a cabinet minister, delegate at the Israeli Mission to the UN and executive director of two non-profits.
 He has appeared as a commentator for ABC, NBC, CNN, NPR, El-Jazeera and various US, Israeli and foreign radio and TV stations.
-He has been quoted in the NY Times and other media and published numerous articles and op-eds on a variety of Middle Eastern issues.
+He has been quoted in the NY Times, Washington Post and other media and published numerous articles and op-eds on a variety of Middle Eastern issues.

 Born in New York, he immigrated to Israel in his teens.
-He lives in Hod Hasharon, has two grown children, Lior and Tal, and teaches in the US each year during the spring semester.
+He lives in Hod Hasharon and teaches in the US each year during the spring semester.